heatem/CodeJournal/log.md

 2/18/2020
-- 100 Days of SwiftUI:
+- 100 Days of SwiftUI: Continued Day 34 and 35 briefly

 2/17/2020
 - No code :(